mosesab/Language-Text-Extraction-/ReadMe.md

 [![Repo visits](https://github-visit-counter.herokuapp.com/mosesab/Language-Text-Extraction-/visits.svg)](#)

 ### 👩‍💻 Project BreakDown

-The projects requires a text file called the lexicon file, This lexicon file should contain words in the desired language (seperated by white space).
-The

 The extract text.py is the main python file

-###🔦 How the Code Works
+# 🔦 How the Code Works

 * The code works by collecting a text file as an input,
 * The text in the file are cleaned and split into sentences,